iamMcJohn/Lion-Bank-ATM-Transactions-Analysis./README.md

 ## Recommendations

-- Optimize cash replenishment schedules based on peak transaction days and high-traffic ATMs.
+- Optimize cash replenishment schedules on Saturdays and Sundays at KK Nagar ATM as it is a high traffic location.

-- Increase ATM availability in high-demand locations to reduce congestion and improve accessibility.

-- Enhance customer engagement strategies by offering tailored services based on card usage behavior.
+- Enhance customer engagement strategies by offering tailored services for lion card users.

-- Implement predictive analytics to forecast ATM demand and improve cash allocation efficiency.